-In coordination with the Aviation Division's original plan to completely re-construct the SSAT facility within the next few years, the scope of this project was minimized to just the essential infrastructure (concourse level HVAC) where failure was eminent.
+In coordination with the Aviation Division's original plan to completely re-construct the SSAT facility within the next few years, the scope of this project was minimized to just the essential infrastructure (concourse level HVAC) where failure was imminent.
 As a result of the irregular bid in the first quarter of 2018, and the decision to delay major renovation at the SSAT for the next 10 to 15 years, the team reevaluated the project scope to address shortcomings and constructability issues.
 The project team determined that in our effort to minimize project scope, we added substantial complexity, risk, and created difficult working conditions for the construction contractor.
 The additional scope, as proposed in this request, mitigates risk and constructability issues for the contractor while providing for the necessary operational integrity of the HVAC, Lighting, and Fire Sprinkler system at the SSAT.

-SSAT use and growth in passenger volume has increased dramatically since 1971 when first constructed such that the existing HVAC system is only capable of providing 70% of the building load.
+SSAT use and growth in passenger volume has increased dramatically, since 1971 when first constructed, such that the existing HVAC system is only capable of providing 70% of the building load.
 This growth has put a premium on having a smoothly operating and serviceable HVAC system at the SSAT.
 The major elements of the system are the air handler and air distribution boxes, which are now 47 years old - nearly twice their expected useful lives.

-Failures of the cold deck supply fan in 2015 resulting in a six week total loss of cooling, highlight the need to upgrade key system components before catastrophic failure causes the SSAT to lose cooling and ventilation during the summer or heating and ventilation during the winter.
+Failures of the cold deck supply fan in 2015 resulting in a six-week total loss of cooling, highlight the need to upgrade key system components before catastrophic failure causes the SSAT to lose cooling and ventilation during the summer or heating and ventilation during the winter.
+A second failure of the cold deck supply fan occurred in 2017 resulting in a two-week loss of cooling.
+The cold deck supply fan has reached a condition that it can no longer be repaired if it fails again.